Skip to main content

 Through the life-long night, thou didn't dash thy head against the rock and weep?" ~Zeb Un Nissa

-Aurangzeb was reimposing the Jiziya.
-He had also stopped music and arts in the court.
+Aurangzeb was reimposing the Jizya.
+He had also stopped music and the arts in the court.
 Jahanara longed for the music that once filled the air from the Diwan E Khas.
-Dara’s severed head was sent as a gift to her father and she wept inconsolably for her brother, Nadira who had died of illness and the children who were in captivity.
-Jahanara took more interest in Sufism under the teachings of her mentor Mian Mir who once taught her tolerance.
-Tolerance she needed more now.
-She spends her days remembering things she learnt and writing about it and reading every work Dara left behind.
+Dara’s severed head was sent as a gift to her father, and she wept inconsolably for her brother, Nadira, who had died of illness and the children who were in captivity.
+Jahanara took more interest in Sufism under the teachings of her mentor, Mian Mir, who once taught her tolerance.
+Tolerance, she needed more now.
+She spends her days remembering things she learnt and writing about them, and reading every work Dara left behind.
 In his words, she found Dara closer to her.
-She had asked for the custody of Jani Begum, Dara’s youngest daughter from Roshanara seeing how she mistreated the girl.
+She had asked for the custody of Jani Begum, Dara’s youngest daughter, from Roshanara, seeing how she mistreated the girl.
 Aurangzeb didn’t oppose it.
-Roshanara for her ways was falling out of his favour too.
+Roshanara, for her ways, was falling out of his favour too.
 She had misused his name in her favour as the Padishah Begum while he was ill.
-She had even mistreated his favourite wife Dilras.
+She had even mistreated his favourite wife, Dilras.
 Aurangzeb didn't forgive her.
 Shah Jahan had told Jahanara to write to Aurangzeb on his behalf.
-He had reminded his son that his sons could do the same to him.
+He had reminded his son that his son could do the same to him.
 Aurangzeb reminded him that he was paying for his sins and partiality.
 His cruel attitude made Shah Jahan weaker.

 Agra, 1666